quicwg/base-drafts/draft-ietf-quic-transport.md

 Offset:

 : A variable-sized unsigned number specifying the byte offset in the stream for the data in this STREAM frame.
-The first byte in the stream has an offset of
+When the offset length is 0, the offset is 0.
-  0. The largest offset delivered on a stream - the sum of the re-constructed offset and data length - MUST be less than 2^64.
+  The first byte in the stream has an offset of 0.
+The largest offset delivered on a stream - the sum of the re-constructed offset and data length - MUST be less than 2^64.

 Stream Data: